 - How can I pay my property taxes?

-You may mail you tax payment or deliver it in person to the County Treasurer, using a personal check or money order.
+You may mail your tax payment or deliver it in person to the County Treasurer, using a personal check or money order.
 Please DO NOT mail cash.
-The address for the County Treasure is PO Box 40, Bernalillo, NM 87004.
+The address for the County Treasurer is PO Box 40, Bernalillo, NM 87004.
 You may also pay your taxes online at Sandoval County Treasurer Website.
 The Treasurer’s Office strongly recommends payment by mail or online to avoid long lines and unnecessary delays.